-47. SUSPENSION AND POSTPONEMENT
+48. SUSPENSION AND POSTPONEMENT

-The Chair Umpire may suspend a match temporarily due to darkness or conditions of the grounds or weather.
-Any such suspension by the chair umpire must be reported immediately to the Referee.
+The ITF Referee, Chair Umpire or roving umpire may suspend a match temporarily due to darkness or conditions of the grounds or weather.
+Any such suspension by the chair umpire or roving umpire must be reported immediately to the Referee.
 The Referee must, however, make all decisions on the postponement of a match until a later day.
 Unless and until a match is postponed by the Referee, the players, Chair Umpire and all on-court officials must remain ready to resume the match.

-Upon suspension of a match, the Chair Umpire shall record the time, point, game and set score, and the name of the server, the sides on which each player was situated and shall collect all balls in use for the match.
+Upon suspension of a match, the Chair Umpire or roving umpire shall record the time, point, game and set score, and the name of the server, the sides on which each player was situated and shall collect all balls in use for the match.
 If suspension is due to darkness, it should be after an even number of games have been played in the set in progress or at the end of a set.